DanRoscigno/elastic_stack_monitoring_examples/Docker/README.md

 ## Collecting Elastic Stack metrics

 Metricbeat is used to collect the metrics from Elasticsearch and Kibana.
-Here is the configuration for the Metricbeat `elasticsearch` module:
+Here is the configuration for the Metricbeat `elasticsearch` module (see the [complete file](https://github.com/DanRoscigno/elastic_stack_monitoring_examples/blob/master/Docker/metricbeat.docker.yml)):
 ```
 metricbeat.autodiscover:
   providers: